MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/one-time-call.md

 - A customer service agent receives a request from a customer for a contactless design consultation before remodeling their kitchen.
 The agent wants to view their customer’s kitchen and provide ideas for products that would look good together.
 The agent provides their customer with a link to join the scheduled consultation via a Dynamics 365 Remote Assist call.

 - A technician is repairing an asset and wants to receive assistance from the asset’s original equipment manufacturer (OEM).

-> [!IMPORTANT]
-> A preview feature is a feature that is not complete, but is made available before it’s officially in a release so customers can get early access and provide feedback.
-Preview features aren’t meant for production use and may have limited or restricted functionality.
-Microsoft doesn't provide support for this preview feature.
-Microsoft Dynamics 365 Technical Support won’t be able to help you with issues or questions.
-Preview features aren't meant for production use and are subject to a [separate supplemental terms of use](https://docs.microsoft.com/dynamics365/legal/supp-dynamics365-preview).

 Note that in these scenarios, the external user only needs to **join** a Dynamics 365 Remote Assist call on an ad-hoc, one-time basis.
 The external user does not need to initiate a call or use Dynamics 365 Remote Assist’s out-of-call asset capture functionalities.